DBCDK/drush-features-export-page-variant/README.md

 The other problem is that the page handler itself will not always be exported if it is a copy of an existing variant.
-In these cases you will have to copy'n'paste the handler from the export tab in the UI and paste it into the feature module yourself.
+In these cases you will have to copy'n'paste the handler from the export tab in the UI and paste it into the feature module yourself *OR* you can do a "reorder variants" (you don't have to actually change the order just "update and save" the existing order).
+This will mark the page as overridden and make it possible to copy the page variant.
+After a successful copy/export you can revert the page to remove the overridden state.

 ## The "real" solution ##